govindthange/de-knight/README.md

 ## 🏳️ The Logistics

-To manage the logistics of governance and implementing changes within it, the De-Knight contract allows to mint & sell an initial supply of DGT.
+To manage the logistics of governance and implementing changes within it, the De-Knight contract allows to mint & sell an initial supply of DGT coins (♞).

-## 🏳️ The Decentralized Autonomous Organization
+## 🏳️ The Decentralized Autonomous Organization (DAO)

-DAO is a governing body for the De-Knight project.
-Individuals or groups who choose to purchase initially minted tokens form a DAO.
+DAO is essentially a governing body formed by the community and for by the community to drive De-Knight project goals.
+Individuals or groups who choose to purchase initially minted tokens are at the core of this governance.

-De-Knight DAO is run by a portfolio of smart contracts that allows DGT holders to coordinate online, make decisions autonomously without ever knowing each other and establish rules that are encoded in a blockchain.
+De-Knight DAO is run by a portfolio of smart contracts that allows DGT holders to coordinate online, make decisions autonomously without ever knowing each other and establish rules that are encoded in the blockchain.

 ### ☝️ **What decisions could De-Knight DAO make?** _- you may ask._